uwescience/TrafficCruising-DSSG2017/pipeline/README.md

   + *db_name* [str]: an existing RethinkDB database
   + *silent* [bool]: if True, does not print reports.
     + default = True

+WARNING: This function can use a *lot* of RAM.
+If you try to use it on a week of data for which filter_noncruising and segment_driving have not been run, you may consume all available RAM and mandate a forced shutdown of your computer.
+To avoid this, either omit combine_days in the pipeline and just leave each day separate, run the aforementioned filtering/segmenting steps before using this function, or run the pipeline on the EC2 instance, which has 15GB of RAM.
+If you're on a Unix machine, you can also prevent memory throttling with the shell command `ulimit -v <kB to allocate>`, where eg `5000000` would allocate 5GB of RAM and raise a Python memory error before throttling would occur.
+First you'd want to check how much memory is actually available with `free -m`, where the second row of the "free" column is the total amount of available memory in MB.

 Reads all tables in the given database into memory and returns them as a list of dicts.